aviskase/aviskase.github.io/content/articles/2019/2019-12-21-weekly-hmms-api-practices-yegor-bugaenko-culture/index.md

 og_image: og_wh_6.png
 ---

-## API Practices If You Hate Your Customers
+## API practices if you hate your customers
 A fun [article from ACM Queue magazine](https://queue.acm.org/detail.cfm?ref=rss&id=3375635) about how to alienate customers from using your API.
 I like an ["anti-tutorial" form](https://www.aviskase.com/articles/2019/09/02/your-api-is-your-public-image/), it is easier to recall bad patterns and behaviors.